Corticosteroids

 - Do NOT stop systemic corticosteroids abruptly — contact provider for tapering schedule

-- Report signs of infection, unusual weight gain, mood changes, muscle weakness
+- Report signs of infection, unusual weight gain, mood/behavioral changes, increasing fatigue, unusual bruising, or muscle weakness

 - Long-term use: discuss bone health — calcium and vitamin D supplementation, fall prevention